Barbara Bush's funeral will be attended by Melania Trump, Clintons, others

-The funeral for former first lady Barbara Bush, who died Tuesday at the age of 92, will be attended by many high-profile figures, including first lady Melania Trump and former President Barack Obama.
+The funeral for former first lady Barbara Bush, who died Tuesday at the age of 92, was attended by many high-profile figures, including first lady Melania Trump and former President Barack Obama.

-The burial will be on the grounds of the Bush library at Texas A&M University in College Station, about 100 miles northwest of Houston.
+The burial was on the grounds of the Bush library at Texas A&M University in College Station, about 100 miles northwest of Houston.
 The couple’s 3-year-old daughter, Robin, who died in 1953 of leukemia, is also buried at the site.

+President Trump did not attend the funeral “to avoid disruptions due to added security, and out of respect for the Bush Family and friends attending the service,” the White House said.

+However, it’s not uncommon for sitting presidents to skip the funerals of former first ladies.
+After all, former President Barack Obama did not attend the funeral of Nancy Reagan in 2016 or Betty Ford in 2011.

-Here’s a look at who will attend the beloved former first lady’s private funeral.
+Here’s a look at some high-profile figures who attended the beloved former first lady’s private funeral.

 Melania Trump